Ronan-G3/Ronan-G3/README.md

 - Data Structures: Conducted performance tests for various algorithms, including factorial and search, using Python in Jupyter notebook.
 - Data Analytics: Utilized Python for predictive analysis in COVID-19 research.
 - Operating Systems: Developed VM programs in C.
+- Sound recorder and beat finder.

 ## 🎼 Personal Interests:

 - Music: Leading an indie rock band as a singer/songwriter and guitarist.
 - Graphic Design & Illustration/Animation: Level 5 PLC Graphic Design certificate holder.
+- GAMING - Have been an avid lover of video games since I was 4 years old playing Sonic The Hedgehog and Super Mario Bros!
+I have followed the entire rise of the industry from Sega right up to modern consoles and VR tech!
+- VR / AR technologies -  Mesmerised by the latest offerings on the Oculus quest 2.
+I am currently studying the mechanics behind VR and AR and will be completing my own .AR application as part of my masters degree!
+Excited to see what new possibillities these technologies will present us with!
 - Philosophy/Psychology: Avid reader of various philosophical and scientific subjects.
 - Plant-based Cooking: Passionate about researching and cooking plant-based meals.